-For most of the indicators on the "Factors that influence the volunteer rate" page, the original source was the 2006 State and Metro Area Data Book.
+Prior to 2012, the volunteer release contained indicators on the "Factors that influence the volunteer rate."
+The original source was the 2006 State and Metro Area Data Book.
 The data book, a Census Bureau publication, has data on population density (Table B-1), educational attainment and poverty rate (Table B-4), and homeownership rates and housing units located in multi-unit structures (Table B-7), as well as details about the original data sources, which, in many cases, was Census 2000.

 The American Community Survey (ACS) provides updated data at all geographical levels for several indicators.
 American FactFinder, accessed July 2012, served as the source for single-year (2010) and pooled three year (2008-2010) ACS data for several indicators.
 Additionally, home ownership rate, units in multi-unit structures, average travel time to work, high school grad rates, poverty rates, and bachelor’s degree rates are from ACS 2010 3-year estimates.
 Population estimates for 2010 and 2011, land area (2010) and population density (2010) are derived from the 2010 Census.
 Unemployment rates are from the Bureau of Labor Statistics.

 Data on nonprofits per 1000 residents were originally taken from the Internal Revenue Service's Exempt Organizations Business Master File, August 2010.
 Churches and congregations are excluded from the totals.
 State and county data from this master file were downloaded from the Urban Institute's National Center for Charitable Statistics in July 2011, and aggregated to form organizations per 1000 residents for metropolitan areas, regions, and the USA.